 Originally, the college’s bid was rejected in favour of a Premier Inn building and residential development.
-Following intervention from Islington Council, the college was awarded the lease, for 125 years at a cost of £8million.
-The building was redeveloped, and officially opened by Steve Jones, Professor of Gentics at UCL, in September 2005.
+Following intervention from Islington Council, the college was awarded the lease, for 125 years at a cost of £8 million.
+The building was redeveloped, and officially opened by Steve Jones, Professor of Genetics at UCL, in September 2005.

 The City and Islington College Sixth Form College was originally founded in 1983 as Islington Sixth Form Centre, led by Margaret Maden, the head of Islington Green School.

 In 2000, plans for a five-campus City and Islington College estate were underway, with plans locating the Centre for Lifelong Learning and Sixth Form College at Finsbury Park, the Centre for Applied Sciences at Angel, and the Marlborough Building and Camden Road sites ‘as is’.

 Whilst these plans were being approved, a message was received by the then-Minister for Further Education, Baroness Tessa Blackstone, who said she was unhappy about the Sixth Form Centre being at Finsbury Park.
 In the message, she believed it should be located at Angel, to attract more young people, and it should be specifically titled ‘Sixth Form College’ rather than ‘Sixth Form Centre’.
 This plan helped the college secure £64 million in funding, allowing the Camden Road site (now Centre for Business, Arts and Technology) to be redeveloped alongside a new Sixth Form College at Angel, next to the former Dame Alice Owen’s Girls’ School building.